MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/become-the-admin.md

 - MET150
 - MOE150
 ms.assetid: b9707ec8-2247-4e25-9bad-f11ddbc686e4
-description: "Learn how to verify your email and domain ownership to take over an unmanaged tenant in Office 365"
+description: "Learn how to verify your email and domain ownership to take over an unmanaged tenant in Microsoft 365"
 ---

-# Perform an internal admin takeover in Office 365
+# Perform an internal admin takeover

  **[Check the Domains FAQ](../setup/domains-faq.md)** if you don't find what you're looking for.